info@wisy.de

 Maintenance and cleaning of your rainwater cistern

-Fortunately, we can relieve you of this worry - because the upstream rainwater filter does a great job.
-If you have chosen a rainwater fine filter, only particles smaller than about a quarter of a millimetre will enter your rainwater cistern.
+With the help of an upstream vortex fine filter, only particles smaller than about a quarter of a millimetre get into your rainwater cistern.

-This is quite small and it will take a few years for a significant sediment layer to build up in your rainwater tank.
-The overflow siphon also does a good job, so that the light particles are always transported away when the rainwater tank overflows.
+It takes at least 10 years for these particles to build up a significant sediment layer in your rainwater tank.
+The light particles are continuously transported away by the overflow siphon when the rainwater tank overflows.

-Only after approx. 10-15 years of operation can it become necessary that you:
+Only after approx. 10-15 years of operation may require cleaning, i.e:

 • Empty your cistern

-• clean the inner surfaces of the storage tank
+• clean the inside of the storage tank

 • remove the sediment